Greater Asbury Park Historic Revival Project

 About

 In 1942, the Westside Community Center was founded in Asbury Park, New Jersey as the successor to the Urban League.
 Rev. John Ashby, Lorenzo W. Harris Sr., Leonard J. Martin, and William Griffin were its founding leaders.
 Located on Dewitt Ave, its building was the former home of Dr. William J. Parks, a prominent African-American doctor in the community.
-The organization was dedicated to the promotion of the moral, spiritual, physical, social, and mental welfare of Asbury Park’s Westside, a predominately African-American community.
+The organization was dedicated to the promotion of the moral, spiritual, physical, social, and mental welfare of Asbury Park’s Westside, a predominantly African-American community.

-Since 2022, Wcc Historic Renovation Association Inc. has taken on ownership of the Westside Community Center to improve the lives of the youth and families by providing education and resources, health and wellness, leadership and career training.
+Since 2022, Wcc Historic Renovation Association Inc. has taken on ownership of the Westside Community Center to improve the lives of the youth and families by providing education and resources, health and wellness, leadership, and career training.

 On November 6th, 2024, Wcc Historic Renovation Association Inc. convened a community meeting at the Ballard United Methodist Church to discuss the issues in Asbury Park and develop solutions to better serve the community.

-Thus, the Greater Asbury Park Historic Revival Project was born to revive the Greater Asbury Park region of Monmouth County, New Jersey and unify the broader community in the pursuit of self-reliance and good self-governance.
+Thus, the Greater Asbury Park Historic Revival Project was born to revive the Greater Asbury Park region of Monmouth County, New Jersey, and unify the broader community in the pursuit of self-reliance and good self-governance.

 Partners & Supporters